 The Center for Advanced Research in Forensic Science (CARFS) tackles emerging forensic science problems.
 We bring forensic science leaders in state-of-the-art laboratories and industrial partners together to develop collaborative solutions.
-Our two main sites are located at Florida International University and University of South Alabama with an affiliate site at Texas A&M University.
+Our two main sites are located at Florida International University and University of South Alabama with an affiliate site at Texas A&M University, Boston University and Sam Houston State University.
 Our Industrial Advisory Board (IAB) gives guidance on the direction of projects at the forefront of forensic science.

 Faculty affiliated with the center are distributed across key disciplines in science, social science, engineering, and statistics, with interests that cover an array of forensic disciplines.
 The CARFS research program is designed to address key issues in forensic science identified by the 2009 NAS report, and to develop innovative technologies and investigative approaches for forensic practice.